John-Qu/John-Qu.github.io/_posts/2017-09-13-Think-Beyond-Feelings,-Why-and-How?.md

 >  The first section explains the psychological, philosophical, and social context in which critical thinking takes place and describes the habits and attitudes that enhance such thinking.
 >
 >  The second section helps students recognize and overcome common errors in thinking.
 >
 >  The third section provides a step-by-step strategy for dealing with issues.

+The author address this issue again in Introduction chapter again:

+> The first, “The Context,” will help you understand such important concepts as *individuality, critical thinking, truth, knowledge, opinion, evidence*, and *argument *and overcome attitudes and ideas that obstruct critical thinking.
+>
+> The second section, “The Pitfalls,” will teach you to recognize and avoid the most common errors in thinking.
+>
+> The third section, “A Strategy,” will help you acquire the var- ious skills used in addressing problems and issues.
+This section includes tips on identifying and overcoming your personal intellectual weak- nesses as well as techniques for becoming more observant, clarifying issues, conducting inquiries, evaluating evidence, analyzing other people’s views, and making sound judgments.

+I think it is wise to recite these paragraphs.

 ---

 2017-09-15 above

+---

+## What aspects does critical thinking affects in our life?

+> It is no exaggeration to say that critical thinking is one of the most important subjects you will study in college regardless of your academic major.
+The quality of your schoolwork, your efforts in your career, your contributions to community life, your conduct of personal affairs—all will depend on your ability to solve problems and make decisions.

+* quality of schoole work
+* efforts in career
+* contributions to community life
+* conduct of personal affairs

+## How to read well and practice well?

+Take the applications at the end of each chapter as a challenge to my critical thinking and as a help to exercise my skills.

+Looking ahead for concepts and precedures.

+---

+2017-09-18 above

 ---